fluid-project/infusion-docs/src/documents/tutorial-usingStringTemplates/UsingStringTemplates.md

   },
 ```

-The `expander` block will be replaced with the value returned by our `parseTemplates` invoker, and `logState` is called with the expanded value, which in our case is a map of transformed values.
-We will then have sensible output that we can work with.
+The `expander` block will be replaced with the value returned by our `parseTemplates` invoker, and we will then have sensible output that we can work with in our own functions and IoC references.

 ### Overriding options from a child component